hashicorp/vault/website/source/docs/secrets/aws/index.html.md

 - `region` the AWS region for API calls.

 The next step is to configure a role.
 A role is a logical name that maps to a policy used to generated those credentials.
+You can either supply a user inline policy (via the policy argument), or provide a reference to an existing AWS policy by supplying the full ARN reference (via the arn argument).

-For example, lets create a "deploy" role:
+For example, lets first create
+a "deploy" role using an user inline policy as an example:

 ```text
 $ vault write aws/roles/deploy \